Defamation: Man sues news outlets for false imputations

 BPS claimed compensation for defamation from several prominent Australian news outlets.

 The news outlets had run a story regarding the arrest of a Mr. QTX for conspiring to import substantial quantities of drugs into Australia.
 In that story they had featured images from an old television commercial that discussed QTX’s successful immigration story.
-This commercial featured images of QTX, but also images of BPS.
+However, this commercial not only featured images of QTX, but also images of BPS.
 The story the news outlets ran showed the images of BPS and said that he was QTX.
-This gave the impression that BPS was the man arrested for conspiring to import substantial quantities of drugs into Australia
+This gave the libellous impression that BPS was the man arrested for conspiring to import substantial quantities of drugs into Australia.

-The stories falsely suggested that BPS was a criminal, and therefore, they were defamatory.
+The stories falsely suggested that BPS was a criminal.
+Therefore, they were defamatory.
 He had concern about the effect of the stories on his future career and his young children.

 Our defamation lawyers negotiate a settlement with the publishers